eriksjolund/podman-networking-docs/README.md

 To also support connections from containers on the custom network, the proxy creates a listening socket on the custom network.
 Add [`NetworkAlias=`](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#networkalias)
 option to the proxy container for the domains it serves.
+Starting the proxy on-demand is not possible because the proxy needs to listen on port 80 on the custom network.

 ### Alternative 2: use `AddHost=` and `host-gateway`